isomerpages/mlaw-corp/_covid19/02-application-for-assessment.md

 * An acknowledgment of receipt of the Application; and
 * A Response or link to the Response form that the Respondent (i.e. the other party or parties to the contract) must submit to the Registrar.

+##### Step 3: Applicant Serves Documents on Respondent #####
+Within <b>2 working days</b> after receiving the documents from the Registrar in Step 2, the Applicant must serve a copy of the <b>Application for Assessment</b>, together with <b>the documents received from the Registrar in Step 2</b>, on the following parties where applicable:
+* The party to the contract who had served the <b>Notification for Relief</b> or the party to the contract who was served the Notification for Relief (“<b>the Respondent</b>”);
+* Every other party to the contract;
+* Any guarantor or surety for the obligation in the contract; and
+* The Issuer of Related Performance Bond.

+The documents can be served on the Respondent by:
+* Email; or
+* Other modes of service set out in the [COVID-19 (Temporary Measures) (Temporary Relief for Inability to Perform Contracts) Regulations 2020](https://sso.agc.gov.sg/act/covid19tma2020#P12-){:target="_blank"}.